Get the first burn right

 Store your candles in cool, dark and dry places, out of direct sunlight or harsh indoor lighting.
-This helps protect it from discolouration, fading and losing the scent.
+This helps protect it from discolouration, fading and losing the fragrance.

 Know when it’s done

-When there’s about a centimetre of wax left, that’s when it’s time to start using a new candle.
+Extinguish the candle if there is 6mm wax left in the bottom of the jar.
 This one is done.
-Don’t try to burn that last little bit or you risk overheating the glass holder.
+Don’t try to burn that last little bit or you risk overheating the glass jar.

 Reuse and recycle

 If you’d like to reuse your Lyttelton Lights candle holder, pop it in the freezer to shrink the wax first.
 Then give it a hot, soapy wash to scrub it out.
 Don't use sharp objects to get the wax out as this could damage the glass.
 The jars make great pen holders, lollie jars or fill them with a beautiful succulent from our friends at Node.

 Reading our candles safety tips is worth it.